lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline5.md

 </p>

   * If your DAG isn't shown in the list
-    * Check whether all the imported packages were installed in the site packages of the python used by your Airflow
+    * Check whether all the imported packages were installed in the site packages of the Python used by your Airflow.
-    * Check whether there is any error shown at the top of http://localhost:8080/home, if so, fix it
+    * Check whether there is any error shown at the top of http://localhost:8080/home, if so, fix it.

 Once your DAG appeared in the list, you can run it through the localhost interface: